contagon/evalio/docs/examples/evaluation.md

 - In the dataset section, a bare item `- hilti_2022/basement_2` is shorthand for `- name: hilti_2022/basement_2`.
 - Similarly for pipelines, a bare item `- kiss` is shorthand for `- pipeline: kiss`.
 - If a pipeline name is not set, it defaults to the pipeline name.
 - The `sweep` section is used to run the pipeline with different parameters.
-The parameters are set as a list, and the pipeline will be run for each parameter in the list, with the name of the pipeline being set to `name__parameter_value`.
+The parameters are set as a list, and the pipeline will be run for each parameter in the list, with the name of the pipeline being set to `name__parameter-value`.
+- `sweep` values can also be python code snippets that will be evaluated to generate the list of values for larger and more complex sweeps.
+This includes usage of functions in `math` and `numpy`.

 The config file can be run with,
 ```bash